Hannibal Lecter: Hannibal

 In the third novel, 1999's Hannibal, Lecter lives in a palazzo in Florence, Italy, and works as a museum curator under the alias "Dr. Fell".
-One of Lecter's two surviving victims, Mason Verger—a wealthy, sadistic pedophile whom Lecter had brutalized during a court-ordered therapy session, leaving him a horrifically disfigured quadriplegic—offers a huge reward for anyone who apprehends Lecter, whom he intends to feed to wild boars specially bred for the purpose.
+One of Lecter's two surviving victims, Mason Verger—a wealthy, sadistic pedophile whom Lecter had brutalized during a court-ordered therapy session, leaving him a horrifically disfigured quadriplegic—seeks revenge, offering a huge reward for anyone who apprehends Lecter, whom he intends to feed to wild boars specially bred for the purpose.

 Verger enlists the help of Rinaldo Pazzi, a disgraced Italian police inspector, and Paul Krendler, a corrupt Justice Department official and Starling's boss.
 Lecter kills Pazzi and returns to the United States to escape Verger's Sardinian henchmen, only to be captured.
 Starling follows them, intent on apprehending Lecter personally, and is injured in a gunfight with Verger's henchmen.
 Lecter escapes, thanks to Starling's help, and persuades Verger's younger sister Margot—his former patient, whom Verger had molested and raped years earlier—to kill her brother, promising to take the blame.

 Lecter rescues the wounded Starling and takes her to his rented house on the Chesapeake shore to treat her, subjecting her to a regimen of psychoactive drugs in the course of therapy sessions to help her heal from her childhood trauma and her pent-up anger at the injustices of the world.
 He considers whether his long-dead younger sister Mischa may somehow be able to live again through Starling.
 One day, he invites her to a formal dinner where the guest and first course is Krendler, whose brain they consume together.
 On this night, Starling refuses to let her personality be subsumed, telling Lecter that Mischa's memory can live within him.
 She then offers him her breast, and they become lovers.

 Three years later, former orderly Barney, who had treated Lecter with respect while he was incarcerated in Baltimore, sees Lecter and Starling entering the Teatro Colón opera house in Buenos Aires.
 Fearing for his life, Barney leaves Buenos Aires immediately, never to return.
 The reader then learns that Lecter and Starling are living together in an "exquisite" Beaux Arts mansion, where they employ servants and engage in activities such as learning new languages and dancing together and building their own respective memory palaces, and is told that "Sex is a splendid structure they add to every day", that the psychoactive drugs "have had no part in their lives for a long time", and that Lecter is "satisfied" with the fact that Mischa cannot return.